dalvancarvalho/iss-tracker/README.md

 ## About

-The **International Space Station (ISS) Tracker** is a web application that tracks the real-time location of the ISS using a fetch call to a [publicly available API](https://wheretheiss.at/w/developer) and displays this location on an interactive map powered by [Leaflet](https://leafletjs.com/) and [Google](https://about.google/).
+The **International Space Station (ISS) Tracker** is a simple vanilla JavaScript web application that tracks the real-time location of the ISS using a fetch call to a [publicly available API](https://wheretheiss.at/w/developer) and displays this location on an interactive map powered by [Leaflet](https://leafletjs.com/) and [Google](https://about.google/).
 Special thanks to [The Coding Train](https://thecodingtrain.com/) for the core concept that served as a foundation for this project.

 ## Features